 Q: What are the locals like; do you mix mainly with other expats?

 A: The locals are friendly and have a good sense of humour.
-Most of my colleagues are Egyptian and Syrian with whom I have a good relationship.
+Most of my colleagues are Egyptian and Syrian, with whom I have a good relationships.

 Q: Was it easy meeting people and making friends in Saudi Arabia?

 A: Because there are no social facilities in KSA, making friends outside of work is not easy.

 Q: Did you have a problem getting a work visa/permit for Saudi Arabia?

 A: No – my company arranged everything, although I believe things have been tightened up considerably since I got here.

 Q: What’s the economic climate like in Riyadh, is there plenty of work?